evertedsphere/sound-and-complete/README.md

 ## Help wanted!

 This is (to my knowledge) the first implementation of Sound and Complete ever.
 I'm a PLT enthusiast who actually happens to know very little in the way of real typechecker / compiler engineering.
-If working with / learning from / mentoring me on the (as far as I know) third non-dependently typed language with GADTs sounds interesting, let's talk!
+If working with / learning from / mentoring me on the (as far as I know) third non-dependently typed language with GADTs sounds interesting, let's talk.

+PRs and new issues welcome!

+## Contact me

-I'm @mrkgnaow on Twitter and chow.soham at Google's mail.
+I'm [@mrkgrnao](https://twitter.com/mrkgrnao) on Twitter and chow *dot* soham *at* Google's mail.

+---

 ## Features